Eilenberg-MacLane spaces and stabilisation in homotopy type theory: Delooping types

-\begin{cor} If $X$ is $n$-connected and $(2n+1)$-truncated and $TX$ is merely inhabited, then $TX$ is a delooping of $X$. \end{cor} \begin{proof} In this case the type of pointed $X$-torsors is $(-1)$-truncated, i.e. a proposition.
+\begin{cor} If $X$ is $n$-connected and $(2n+1)$-truncated and $TX$ is merely inhabited, then $TX$ is the unique delooping of $X$. \end{cor} \begin{proof} In this case the type of pointed $X$-torsors is $(-1)$-truncated, i.e. a proposition.
 Since we assume $TX$ is merely inhabited, there also merely exists a pointed $X$-torsor.
-A merely inhabited proposition is contractible, so we may proceed as in the previous case. \end{proof}
+A merely inhabited proposition is contractible, so we can again apply Theorem~\ref{thm}. \end{proof}